Cambodian Canadians

 Cambodian Canadians (ជនជាតិខ្មែរកាណាដា; Canadiens cambodgiens) are Canadians of Cambodian ethnic origin or descent.
 As of 2021 there are a total of 41,950 Canadian Cambodians, most of whom reside in Toronto and Montreal.

 Aside from their primary language of Khmer, many Cambodians are known to also speak French and English.
 Buddhism, Catholicism and Christianity are common religions among Cambodian-Canadians.

 History

 During the Cambodian genocide of 1975-1979, nearly two million Cambodians were enslaved and forced into concentration camps under the tyranny of the Khmer Rouge regime, by which they were brutally tortured, massacred, and discriminated against at large.
 The tragedies and destruction from this period resulted in a large wave of Cambodian refugees, most of whom migrated to Canada, the U.S., France and Australia.
-In 1981, there were 13,000 Cambodian-Canadian Refugees, with most of the population settling into major cities such as Montreal, Toronto, Ottawa, Calgary, Edmonton and Quebec City.
+In 1981, there were 13,000 Cambodian-Canadian Refugees, with most of the population settling into major cities such as Montreal, Toronto, Ottawa, Calgary, Edmonton, Victoria, Vancouver and Quebec City.
 The Jane and Finch neighborhood of Toronto boasts a visible Cambodian population, in which they make up about 4% of the community.
 By 2016, the number of Cambodians in Canada had risen to 38,490.